Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

 \subsection{Statement of main results}

-For $n\geq 0$ we denote by $\bI_n(X)$ the abelian group of $n$-dimensional metric integral currents on a complete metric space $X$ in the sense of Ambrosio-Kirchheim \cite{ambrosio-kirchheim-2000}.
+For $n\geq 0$ we denote by $\bI_n(X)$ the abelian group of $n$-dimensional metric integral currents on a complete metric space $X$ in the sense of Ambrosio--Kirchheim \cite{ambrosio-kirchheim-2000}.
 We refer to Section~\ref{sec:currents} for the relevant definitions.
 Any Lipschitz map $\varphi\colon X\to Y$ naturally induces a homomorphism $\varphi_\#\colon\bI_n(X)\to \bI_n(Y)$ for every $n\geq 0$.
 Moreover, every Lipschitz $n$-chain in $X$ induces an $n$-dimensional metric integral current in $X$.
 However, not every integral current is of this form.
 There is a natural boundary operator $\partial$ for metric integral currents which makes

 into a chain complex.
 The associated $n$-th homology group is denoted by $H_n^{\IC}(X)$ and called the $n$-th homology group via integral currents.
-In general, these homology groups are not isomorphic to the singular homology groups, except under very restrictive conditions on $X$ such as for example local Lipschitz contractibility, see \cite{mitsuishi-2019, riedweg2009singular}.
-Associated to every $T\in\bI_n(X)$ is a finite Borel measure $\norm{T}$, called the mass measure, which can be thought of as the volume measure on $T$.

-Let $M$ be a closed, oriented Riemannian $n$-manifold.
+Let $M$ denote a closed, oriented, Riemannian $n$-manifold.
 Throughout this article all manifolds will be assumed connected and without boundary.
 Then $H_n^{\IC}(M)$ is isomorphic to the $n$-th singular homology group of $M$ and thus to $\Z$.
+The current $\bb{M}$ given by integration (of $n$-forms) over $M$ is a generator of $H_n^{\IC}(M)$.
+However, for an arbitrary metric space \(X\) the homology groups via integral currents are in general not isomorphic to the singular homology groups, except under very restrictive conditions on $X$, see \cite{mitsuishi-2019, riedweg2009singular}.

+To each integral \(n\)-current \(T\) belongs an associated finite Borel measure $\norm{T}$, called the mass measure of $T$.
+This measure can be thought of as the volume measure on the generalized surface $T$.
+As a prime example, for a Riemannian \(n\)-manifold as above, the mass measure of \(\bb{M}\) is equal to the Riemannian volume measure on \(M\).

-Moreover, the current $\bb{M}$ given by integration (of $n$-forms) over $M$ is a generator of $H_n^{\IC}(M)$, and the mass measure of \(\bb{M}\) is equal to the Riemannian volume measure on \(M\).
-Our first theorem provides conditions on a metric space (homeomorphic to a manifold) under which the top-dimensional homology group via integral currents is isomorphic to the singular homology group.
-A metric space $X$ is called linearly locally contractible if there exists $\Lambda\geq 1$ such that every ball of radius $r\in (0,\Lambda^{-1}\diam X)$ in $X$ is contractible inside the ball of radius $\Lambda r$ with the same center.
+Our first theorem provides conditions on a metric manifold under which the top-dimensional homology group via integral currents is isomorphic to the singular homology group and the mass measure of the generator is proportional to the Hausdorff measure.
+In order to state the theorem, recall that a metric space $X$ is said to be \textit{linearly locally contractible} if there exists $\Lambda\geq 1$ such that every ball of radius $0< r< \Lambda^{-1}\diam X$ in $X$ is contractible inside the ball of radius $\Lambda r$ with the same center.
 This condition rules out the existence of cusps and neck pinches, and is for example preserved under quasisymmetric homeomorphisms.